-Most of the weather systemsJR affecting northern midlatitudes have their dynamical origin in the Atlantic and Pacific storm track regions, located to the east of the main continental landmasses and characterized by a particularly strong meridional temperature gradient (e.g., Chang et al., 2002; Hakim, 2003).
+Most of the weather systems affecting northern midlatitudes have their dynamical origin in the Atlantic and Pacific storm track regions, located to the east of the main continental landmasses and characterized by a particularly strong meridional temperature gradient (e.g., Chang et al., 2002; Hakim, 2003).
 The majority of extratropical cyclones form and track across those regions while being steered by large-scale atmospheric oscillations, known as Rossby waves, constituted by equatorward (troughs) and poleward (ridges) displacements of the jet stream (Rossby, 1940; Lee and Held, 1993; Wirth et al., 2018).
-The position and the activity of the Pacific and Atlantic storm tracks, in terms of number, amplitude and propagation of Rossby waves populating them, can vary substantially across seasons and between different yearsacross a season or between one year and the otherJR (Grise et al., 2013; Hoskins and Hodges, 2019a, b).
+The position and the activity of the Pacific and Atlantic storm tracks, in terms of number, amplitude and propagation of Rossby waves populating them, can vary substantially across seasons and between different years (Grise et al., 2013; Hoskins and Hodges, 2019a, b).

-- Understanding the mechanisms governing this variability is a traditional field of research in weather and climate dynamics.
-A possible division of this research area could involve a distinction between localJR mechanisms, at the level of a single storm trackthat affect single storm tracksJR, and hemisphericJR mechanisms, featuring a coordination between the twothat feature a connection between the twoJR.
-An example of localinternalJR mechanism is the complex role played by background baroclinicity in enhancing, but also in suppressing, storm track activity over the North PacificJR (Schemm and Schneider, 2018; - 30 Schemm et al., 2021).
-The onset of atmospheric blocking events, characterized by the sudden inflation of large anticyclones that disrupt the usual, eastward Rossby wave propagation, can also be seen as a local mechanismphenomenonJR affecting storm track variability (e.g., Shutts, 1983; Altenhoff et al., 2008; Martineau et al., 2017; Ferranti et al., 2018).
-On the other hand, several hemispheric mechanisms connecting the two storm tracks have been identifiedmany large-scale flow patterns feature a coordination between the two storm tracksJR.
-There is robust evidence that low-frequency tropical forcing, as the - 35 El Nino-Southern Oscillation (ENSO) or the Madden-Julian Oscillation (MJO), manifests itself first in anomalies over the North Pacific storm track that are subsequently propagated, via the forcing of transient Rossby waves, to the North Atlantic storm track (Cassou, 2008; Henderson et al., 2016; Zheng et al., 2018; Schemm et al., 2018; Gollan et al., 2019).
+Understanding the mechanisms governing this variability is a traditional field of research in weather and climate dynamics.
+A possible division of this research area could involve a distinction between local mechanisms, at the level of a single storm track,

+&lt;sup>1Laboratoire de Météorologie Dynamique, École Normale Supérieure, PSL University, Paris, France and hemispheric mechanisms, featuring a coordination between the two.
+An example of local mechanism is the complex role played by background baroclinicity in enhancing, but also in suppressing, storm track activity over the North Pacific (Schemm and Schneider, 2018; Schemm et al., 2021).
+The onset of atmospheric blocking events, characterized by the sudden inflation of large anticyclones that disrupt the usual, eastward Rossby wave propagation, can also be seen as a local mechanism affecting storm track variability (e.g., Shutts, 1983; Altenhoff et al., 2008; Martineau et al., 2017; Ferranti et al., 2018).
+On the other hand, several hemispheric mechanisms connecting the two storm tracks have been identified.
+There is robust evidence that low-frequency tropical forcing, as the El Nino-Southern Oscillation (ENSO) or the Madden-Julian Oscillation (MJO), manifests itself first in anomalies over the North Pacific storm track that are subsequently propagated, via the forcing of transient Rossby waves, to the North Atlantic storm track (Cassou, 2008; Henderson et al., 2016; Zheng et al., 2018; Schemm et al., 2018; Gollan et al., 2019).
 However, interaction between the two storm tracks can in principle result from purely extratropical forcing, for instance in the form of baroclinically-induced wave resonance (Yang et al., 1997; Franzke et al., 2006).
-An interplay between storm tracksSuch - 40 interplayIR is also related to hemispheric-scale, extratropical teleconnection patterns like the Northern Annular Mode (e.g., Woollings and Hoskins, 2008; Rivière and Drouard, 2015) or the Northern Baroclinic Annular Mode (Thompson and Li, 2015).
+An interplay between storm tracks is also related to hemispheric-scale, extratropical teleconnection patterns like the Northern Annular Mode (e.g., Woollings and Hoskins, 2008; Rivière and Drouard, 2015) or the Northern Baroclinic Annular Mode (Thompson and Li, 2015).